deepset-ai/haystack/docs/_src/api/api/reader.md

 to a value so only a single batch is used.
 - `use_gpu`: Whether to use GPU (if available)
 - `no_ans_boost`: How much the no_answer logit is boosted/increased.
-Possible values:

-- None (default) = disable returning "no answer" predictions
+If set to None (default), disables returning "no answer" predictions.
-- Negative = lower chance of "no answer" being predicted
+If a negative number, there is a lower chance of "no_answer" being predicted.
-- Positive = increase chance of "no answer"
+If a positive number, there is an increased chance of "no_answer"
 - `top_k_per_candidate`: How many answers to extract for each candidate doc that is coming from the retriever (might be a long text).
-Note:

-- This is not the number of "final answers" you will receive (see `top_k` in FARMReader.predict() or Finder.get_answers() for that)
-- FARM includes no_answer in the sorted list of predictions
+Note that this is not the number of "final answers" you will receive (see `top_k` in FARMReader.predict() or Finder.get_answers() for that) and that FARM includes no_answer in the sorted list of predictions.
 - `top_k_per_sample`: How many answers to extract from each small text passage that the model can process at once (one "candidate doc" is usually split into many smaller "passages").
 You usually want a very small value here, as it slows down inference and you don't gain much of quality by having multiple answers from one passage.
-Note:

-- This is not the number of "final answers" you will receive (see `top_k` in FARMReader.predict() or Finder.get_answers() for that)
-- FARM includes no_answer in the sorted list of predictions
+Note that this is not the number of "final answers" you will receive (see `top_k` in FARMReader.predict() or Finder.get_answers() for that) and that FARM includes no_answer in the sorted list of predictions.
 - `num_processes`: The number of processes for `multiprocessing.Pool`.
 Set to value of 0 to disable multiprocessing.
 Set to None to let Inferencer determine optimum number.
 If you want to debug the Language Model, you might need to disable multiprocessing!
 - `max_seq_len`: Max sequence length of one input text for the model
 - `doc_stride`: Length of striding window for splitting long texts (used if ``len(text) > max_seq_len``)

-<a name="reader.farm.FARMReader.train"></a>
+<a name="farm.FARMReader.train"></a>
 #### train

 ```python